shenxudeu/shenxudeu.github.io/_posts/2016-12-05-bayes-language.md

 var(y') = \tau^{-1} I
 $$

 If we deal with classification problem, the expectation is softmax likelihood.
-[Yarin Gal](http://mlg.eng.cam.ac.uk/yarin/blog_3d801aa532c1ce.html) described a way to extract prediction exception in a Bayesian view from Neural Network with dropout, which provides a good link between NN and Bayesian modeling.
+[Yarin Gal](http://mlg.eng.cam.ac.uk/yarin/blog_3d801aa532c1ce.html) described a way to extract prediction exception in a Bayesian view from Neural Network with dropout, which provides a good linkage between NN and Bayesian modeling.